 When it comes to keeping your business protected against cybercriminals, it’s way too important to do it yourself.
-I’ve worked in IT for 25 years, and as the CEO of Astrix Cybersecurity I’ve seen many holes and flaws in MSPs’ online protection.
+Throughout my 25 years working in IT, I’ve seen many holes in MSPs’ online protection.
 The tactics used by cybercriminals to extort money and data from businesses have become increasingly complex.
 Thankfully, cybersecurity solutions have developed alongside criminal tactics.
-I’ve partnered with Pax8 to support their business and help protect them from the bad actors looking to profit from their hard work.
+I’ve joined Pax8 as the Senior Director of Security to help protect our partners’ businesses from bad actors looking to profit from the hard work of others.

-MSPs are at the frontline when it comes to keeping their clients’ organisations secure.
+As a trusted partner for their clients’ IT needs, MSPs are responsible for identifying potential vulnerabilities and addressing them proactively.
+So, when it comes to keeping their clients’ organisations secure, MSPs act as the first line of defence against cyberthreats.
 But who are they working with to ensure that their cybersecurity strategy is up to scratch?

 There’s a difference between selling cybersecurity solutions and implementing them.
-Business systems and practices become entrenched, and flaws in systems become increasingly difficult to spot.
-The nature of technology means that both online threats and protective software are constantly becoming increasingly advanced.
+Business systems and practices become entrenched, making it increasingly difficult to spot flaws.
+The nature of technology means that both online threats and protective software are becoming increasingly advanced.
 Measures implemented years ago — even months ago — are no longer sufficient.
 Keeping an organisation adequately protected against cybercrime is time-consuming, but it’s a task that’s well worth the investment.

 The risks posed to MSPs by criminals are countless and can often be devastating to businesses.
 If an organisation is successfully breached by a criminal, it could bring the whole operation to a halt and cost significant sums of money.
 Worse, the criminal could sit within the business’ network and attack clients from the position of privilege held over these networks by MSPs.
 Is it worth saving time and money now to risk potentially astronomical costs and reputational damage later?